| | | |

-It’s an exciting era to explore the human transcriptome with small molecules, given the emerging roles of RNA in human physiology and diseases.
-Despite strong progress in this field, many fundamental questions remain: (1) Which structured RNA loci are ligandable?
-(2) What is the chemical space of RNA-binding ligands?
-(3) How do small molecules modulate RNA structure, interactions, and functions?
-Technical challenges largely limit our ability to answer these questions, and our lab aims to develop new methodologies to bridge these gaps.
+It’s an exciting era for exploring the human transcriptome with small molecules.
+Despite substantial progress, various fundamental questions remain: Which structured RNA loci are ligandable?
+What is the chemical space of RNA-interacting ligands?
+How do small molecules modulate RNA structure, interactions, and functions?

-© 2024 Linlan Fang Lab Westlake University
+© 2024 Linglan Fang Lab Westlake University

 No.600 Dunyun Road, Sandun Town, Xihu District 310030 Hangzhou, Zhejiang PR China